 The 88 major job markets across the U.S. lost a total of 1.2 million jobs in 2008, according to a study by Bizjournals.Only 15 of the 88 markets saw a job increase in the year.
 And the city with the largest increase of all -- Houston.We added 57,300 jobs in 2008.
 While that may have been a good mont ...
 More >>

 Thank Christ that we have the River Oaks Country Club, ever ready to assure the world that we here in Houston are nouveau riche dilletantes who don't give a shit about those who aren't making the big bucks.The Economist magazine's most recent issue has a brief item dedicated to the fact that even th ...
 More >>

+You know the old saying – “any publicity is good publicity.”
+But might not some publicity be utterly pointless?
+We ask, because we have come across some that seems to be just that.
 Now ordinarily, a little blurb about your event in a paper like Dublin’s The Irish Independent would be a PR ...
 More >>

 On his latest single, Jay-Z rhymes “Fuck talkin’ about the recession/ It’s just depressin’.”
 Apparently no one ever told Young Jeezy.
 The Atlanta rapper packs his third album, The Recession, with triumphant numbers that are as motivating as they are menacing; inspirational as they are fore ...
 More >>

 Type-concerned MC proves to be quite the pacemaker